namankalla/namankalla/README.md

 # 💫 About Me:
-🔭 I’m currently working on one of these repos prolly.<br>⚡ Fun fact I make Music.
+🔭 I’m currently working on one of these repos prolly.<br>⚡ Fun fact I make Music too.

 ## 🌐 Socials: